Integrable dynamics in projective geometry via dimers and triple crossing diagram maps on the cylinder: The cluster integrable system

+where the relation \smash{$\prod_{f \in F} X_f=1$} comes from the relation \smash{$\sum_{f \in F} [\partial f]=0$} in $H_1(\Gamma,\Z)$. {While this set of generators is natural, both from the point of view of cluster algebras and topology, we will see in the examples of the pentagram map and cross-ratio dynamics that other generators are often more convenient to work with.}

-A \textit{zig-zag} path in $\Gamma$ is a path that turns maximally left at white vertices and maximally right at black vertices.
+{\bf Zig-zag paths and the Newton polygon.} A \emph{zig-zag} path in $\Gamma$ is a path that turns maximally left at white vertices and maximally right at black vertices.
 Let $\mathcal Z$ denote the set of zig-zag paths of $\Gamma$.
 Each zig-zag path $\beta \in \mathcal Z$ defines a homology class $[\beta]\in H_1(\T,\Z)$.
 Label the zig-zag paths $\beta_1, \beta_2,\dots,\beta_{|\mathcal Z|}$ so that the $[\beta_i]$ regarded as vectors in $H_1(\T,\Z) \otimes \R \cong \R^2$ are in counterclockwise order.
 We construct a closed convex integral polygon $N(\Gamma)$ (or just $N$ when $\Gamma$ is clear from the context) by placing the $[\beta_i]$ such that the head of $[\beta_i]$ is the tail of $[\beta_{i+1}]$.
-Each edge of $\Gamma$ is contained in two zig-zag paths that traverse the edge in opposite directions, so we have $\sum_{\beta \in \mathcal Z} [\beta]=0$, which shows that $N$ constructed as above is a closed polygon. $N$ is unique up to translation and is called the Newton polygon of $\Gamma$.
-The name Newton polygon will be justified at the end of this section by that fact that this polygon arises as the Newton polygon of the characteristic polynomial.
-By construction, the set of primitive edge vectors of $N$ is in bijection with $\mathcal Z$, but this bijection is not canonical when there is more than one zig-zag path with the same homology class.
+Each edge of $\Gamma$ is contained in two zig-zag paths that traverse the edge in opposite directions, so we have \smash{$\sum_{\beta \in \mathcal Z} [\beta]=0$}, which shows that $N$ constructed as above is a closed polygon. $N$ is unique up to translation and is called the Newton polygon of $\Gamma$.
+The name Newton polygon will be justified at the end of this section by the fact that this polygon arises as the Newton polygon of the characteristic polynomial of the dimer model on $\Gamma$.

-A graph $\Gamma$ is said to be \textit{minimal} if any lift of a zig-zag path to the universal cover of $\T$ has no self intersections and any lifts of two zig-zag paths to the universal cover of $\T$ do not form parallel bigons (pairs of zig-zag paths oriented the same way intersecting twice).
+A graph $\Gamma$ is said to be \emph{minimal} if any lift of a zig-zag path to the universal cover of $\T$ has no self intersections and any lifts of two zig-zag paths to the universal cover of $\T$ do not form parallel bigons (pairs of zig-zag paths oriented the same way intersecting twice).
+Hereafter, when considering a graph $\Gamma$ in $\T$, we assume that it is minimal unless stated otherwise.
+By construction, the set of primitive edge vectors of the Newton polygon of a minimal graph $\Gamma$ is in bijection with $\mathcal Z$, but this bijection is not canonical when there is more than one zig-zag path with a given homology class.